grethasaur/grethasaur/README.md

 # Gretha's Machine Learning Repository

-👋 Hi, I’m Gretha, currently pursuing a Machine Learning Analyst Diploma.
+👋 Hi, I’m Gretha, I have a background in Psychological Research and currently pursuing a Machine Learning Analyst Diploma.
 Welcome to my GitHub repository!
 Here, I share my journey into the world of machine learning and data analysis.

 ## About Me
 - 💁‍♀️ I'm Gretha, a passionate learner in the field of Machine Learning.